Dr. Annette Gensale, Counselling Psychologist, HCPC/BPS

 Some thoughts on how I work.

 For couples, there is a small table in the room between yourselves and myself.
 There is nothing between you both, including myself as the counsellor.
 We are close but separate.
 The aim is for you to be the team and not to feel that I may take sides with either of you.
 You can face each other, or be alongside each other, or face me or face away as you express your thoughts and feelings to your partner.
 You may utilise the table - you may write to each other or draw.
 You will each have water to drink resting on the table.
 You might refer to something that you wish to place on the table and show each other.
+Counselling is not only or always about talking everything through.
+You need not fear being made to examine everything at length, but you can feel reassured that you can be supported to speak about difficult issues where you would wish to.
+There are many ways to communicate and you may each communicate differently - sometimes it can be helpful to get to know each other again and appreciate each other through supportive counselling.
 Wherever possible, the aim will be to explore, heal and nourish your relationship.

 An important part of my work is also in working with those struggling with the pain of ending their relationship as it has been, and finding a new way forward.
 Where there has been pain, there needs to be healing.
 It is so important to part from each other respectfully.
 Every person deserves to feel this respect, even though the couple will be experiencing extraordinarily difficult and distressing emotions.